Amycretin mastery course

 The regulatory status

 The headline is simple: amycretin is approved nowhere as of 2026.
 No FDA, EMA, or Japanese (PMDA) approval exists, and there is no Orange Book listing.
-Following the June 2025 readouts, Novo Nordisk announced both formulations would advance to phase 3, but that is the start of the approval journey, not the end.
+Following the June 2025 readouts, Novo Nordisk announced both formulations would advance to phase 3, and the AMAZE program opened its first trial in February 2026.
+That is the start of the approval journey, not the end: a trial that is enrolling has proved nothing.

-The regulatory picture is coherent: a novel drug with striking early data but no confirmatory evidence yet, only now entering the large trials approval requires.
+The regulatory picture is coherent: a novel drug with striking early data but no confirmatory evidence yet, now running the large trials approval requires.
 The dependence on a full phase 3 program is important; early-phase readouts, however eye-catching, do not make a filing.

 AdvancedWhy phase 3 will take years

 Phase 3 obesity trials typically enroll thousands of participants over a year or more, plus follow-up, analysis, and regulatory review.
-Amycretin also has two formulations, each needing its own program.
+Amycretin also has two formulations, each needing its own program, and its flagship obesity trial (AMAZE 1) reads out its primary endpoint at week 84 with a primary completion date in 2029.
 Even on an aggressive timeline, that puts any possible approval years away, and every step could reshape the picture, including the possibility that the striking small-arm numbers do not hold up at scale.